munificent/craftinginterpreters/book/introduction.md

 supposed to behave.

 Java is a great language for this.
-It's high level enough that we don't get overhwelmed by fiddly implementation details, but it's still pretty explicit.
+It's high level enough that we don't get overwhelmed by fiddly implementation details, but it's still pretty explicit.
 Unlike scripting languages, there tends to be less magic under the hood, and you've got static types to see what data structures you're working with.